 In addition to technological developments, the nation is evolving its approach to preparing for and responding to incidents through the National Preparedness Goal, which promotes a shared responsibility across all levels of government, private and nonprofit sectors, and the general public.
-Applicable plans, laws, and policies include the Infrastructure Investment and Jobs Act, American Rescue Plan Act, CARES Act, NECP, the Middle Class Tax Relief and Job Creation Act of 2012 (Public Law 112-96; 47 U.S.C.
+Applicable plans, laws, and policies include the Infrastructure Investment and Jobs Act, American Rescue Plan Act, Coronavirus Aid, Relief, and Economic Security (CARES) Act, NECP, the Middle Class Tax Relief and Job Creation Act of 2012 (Public Law 112-96; 47 U.S.C.
 1401), the IPAWS Modernization Act of 2015, and the Presidential Policy Directive (PPD)-8, National Preparedness:

 - Infrastructure Investment and Jobs Act.
 Signed into law on November 15, 2021, the Infrastructure Investment and Jobs Act provided over \$1.2 trillion in broadband, public works, and transportation infrastructure funding.
 Specifically, the Act authorized several new grant programs and policies that may be relevant to the public safety community.
-Grant applicants are encouraged to review these federal financial assistance opportunities for applicability to emergency communications projects, as they become available.28 - American Rescue Plan Act.
-Signed into law on March 11, 2021, the American Rescue Plan Act provided funding for state, local, tribal, and territorial governments to mitigate the effects of the COVID-19 pandemic.29 Additional appropriations included supplemental funding for existing federal emergency management grant programs.
-Grant applicants are encouraged to review funding opportunities for emergency communications projects, as authorized through this Act. - CARES Act.
-Signed into law on March 27, 2020, the CARES Act provided emergency assistance and healthcare response for individuals, families, and businesses affected by the 2020 public health crisis.30 The Act included over \$2.2 trillion in economic relief, split across the public and private sector.
-Division B: Emergency Appropriations for Coronavirus Health Response and Agency Operations, provided supplemental funding to federal departments and agencies, as well as additional funding allocated to existing federal grant programs.
-Grant applicants are encouraged to review the federal financial assistance opportunities available through the Act to support emergency communications investments.
+Grant applicants are encouraged to review these federal financial assistance opportunities for applicability to emergency communications projects, as they become available.30 - American Rescue Plan Act.
+Signed into law on March 11, 2021, the American Rescue Plan Act provided funding for state, local, tribal, and territorial governments to mitigate the effects of the COVID-19 pandemic.31 Additional appropriations included supplemental funding for existing federal emergency management grant programs.
+Grant applicants are encouraged to review funding opportunities for emergency communications projects, as authorized through this Act.

-28 For more information on the Infrastructure Investment and Jobs Act, see: congress.gov/bill/117th-congress/house-bill/3684.
+30 For more information on the Infrastructure Investment and Jobs Act, see: congress.gov/bill/117th-congress/house-bill/3684.

-29 For more information on the American Rescue Plan Act, see: congress.gov/bill/117th-congress/house-bill/1319.
+31 For more information on the American Rescue Plan Act, see: congress.gov/bill/117th-congress/house-bill/1319.